 Adjustable showerheads or even handheld showers are a great choice that can help elderly people.
 These types of showers are maneuverable, making them great picks.
 They can reduce movement in the shower and the possibility of slips when you move around.

-They’re great to combine with bath seats or benches, preventing extended periods of standing up.
+They’re also great to combine with bath seats or benches, preventing extended periods of standing up.

 8. Remove or Secure Electrical Appliances

 Make sure to move electrical appliances away from sources of water.
-Put them in reachable places, but high enough that they will not get splotches of water.
+Put them in reachable places, but high enough that they will not get splotches of water on them.
 If you can, find outlets with a switch that you can turn on or off.

-If you can’t prevent putting sockets lower, use socket covers that don’t need too much finagling.
-It needs to provide enough protection without excess locks.
+If you can’t prevent putting sockets lower, you can use socket covers instead.
+However, be sure that they provide enough protection without excess locks.

 9. Keep The Hot Water In Check

 Make sure that any hot water sources have the proper labels and will have enough heat.
 120F is the max temperature you would want for hot water to prevent scalding.
 You can get bath mats with temperature indicators to help monitor the water temperature.

 The Key To Bathroom Safety

 When it comes to bathroom safety, vigilance is the key to preventing hazards.
 Organize your bathroom and take a good look at the potential accidents that can happen.
-Follow our tips and you can make sure that you’ll get the best results that can keep everyone safe.
+By following our bathroom safety tips, you can make sure that you’ll get the best results that can keep everyone safe.

 Looking for more ways to help your loved ones have a better living space?
-You need the best products that can help.
+Explore our wide assortment of affordable bathroom safety products.

-We provide the best elderly care products that can improve their quality of life.
-Get the best health brands that can help them enjoy the years to come.
-Give them a better life.
+We provide the best elderly care products that can improve quality of life.
+Shop the best health brands that can help them enjoy the years to come.

 Talk to us and help your loved ones age with grace.